KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 	4) Sub folder (custom_api):-
 		a) monthly_contribution_api.py
-			--> Place  where i have  build a APP using Flask Library.
+			--> Place  where i have  build an APP using Flask Library.
 			--> 2 action  that i want it to perform
 				--> one calculate monthly  contribution  data  and  return result --> another one  is just optional  thing ,
 				     if i want to refresh data in tables then it can just do  that.

-			--> Both action can  be controlled by API it has generated , by passing  relevant parameters --> for e.g..  http://127.0.0.1:5000/stats can give u ur monthly data But http://127.0.0.1:5000/refreshdb will refresh database
+			--> Both actions can  be controlled by API it has generated , by passing relevant parameters --> for e.g..  http://127.0.0.1:5000/stats can give u ur monthly data But http://127.0.0.1:5000/refreshdb will refresh database
 						 (synchronize with fresh commits that has happened newly)